 Don’t give up!
 Sometimes it takes two or three—or in the case of a few New York Times bestsellers, seven or eight projects—to break through.
 It’s a marathon, but it’s worth it in the end.

-SP: The SP is doing a summer reading list challenge, which books are on your TBR list this summer?
-Any authors/books that particularly inspired you growing up?
+SP: Any authors/books that particularly inspired you growing up?

 SP: What is your biggest distraction while writing and how do you combat it?

 I fall down internet holes: YouTube cat videos, mostly.
 There’s a website called Cold Turkey that blocks out the internet until you’ve reached a certain word count.
 It’s saved my writing career.